mikeycao/state-level-indicators-for-panel-analysis/README.md

 ## D. Code

-Analysis involving the Poverty Index and Population Heterogeneity Index was undertaken using R. Mainly, R code is provided to analyze the reliability coefficients using Cronbach's alpha, and additional code that was used to implement the linear spline interpolation of urbanicity.
+Analysis involving the Poverty Index and Population Heterogeneity Index was undertaken using `R`.
+Mainly, `R` code is provided to analyze the reliability coefficients using Cronbach's alpha, and additional code that was used to implement the linear spline interpolation of urbanicity.